-This benchmark was created using a consensus review process comprised of volunteer and contract subject matter experts.
+This benchmark was created using a consensus review process comprised subject matter experts.
 Consensus participants provide perspective from a diverse set of backgrounds including consulting, software development, audit and compliance, security research, operations, government, and legal.

 Each CIS benchmark undergoes two phases of consensus review.
 The first phase occurs during initial benchmark development.
 During this phase, subject matter experts convene to discuss, create, and test working drafts of the benchmark.
 This discussion occurs until consensus has been reached on benchmark recommendations.
-The second phase begins after the benchmark has been released to the public Internet.
-During this phase, all feedback provided by the Internet community is reviewed by the consensus team for incorporation in to the CIS benchmark.
-If you are interested in participating in the consensus review process, please send us a note to feedback@cisecurity.org.
+The second phase begins after the benchmark has been published.
+During this phase, all feedback provided by the Internet community is reviewed by the consensus team for incorporation in the benchmark.
+If you are interested in participating in the consensus process, please visit https://community.cisecurity.org.